hyperledger/caliper/docs/vNext/tutorials_fabric_existing.md

 - contractId, the name of smart contract that is to be used and is present within the Caliper network configuration file
 - contractFunction, the specific function within the smart contract to invoke
 - contractArguments, the arguments to pass to the smart contract function
-- invokerIdentity, the identity to use that is present within the Caliper network configuration file
+- invokerIdentity, the identity to use that is present within the Caliper network configuration file.
+This can be optional and caliper will select an identity for you (from the appropriate invoking organization or default organization) and in this tutorial there would only ever be 1 identity to pick but for completeness the examples explicitly define the identity.
 - readOnly, if performing a query operation or not

 The method should look like this: